 Exceeding these specifications does not significantly improve performance.

 If a single Session Recording Server does not meet your performance needs, you can install more Session Recording Servers on different machines to have the Session Recording Servers work as a load balancing pool.
 In this type of deployment, the Session Recording Servers share the storage and the database.
 To distribute the load, point the Session Recording Agents to the load balancer that is responsible for the workload distribution.

-The Express Editions of Microsoft SQL Server 2017, Microsoft SQL Server 2016, Microsoft SQL Server 2014, Microsoft SQL Server 2012, and Microsoft SQL Server 2008 R2 impose a database size limitation of 10 GB.
-At 1 KB per recording session, the database can catalog about four million sessions.
+The Express Editions of Microsoft SQL Server 2019, Microsoft SQL Server 2017, Microsoft SQL Server 2016, Microsoft SQL Server 2014, Microsoft SQL Server 2012, and Microsoft SQL Server 2008 R2 impose a database size limitation of 10 GB.
+At 1 KB per recording session, the database can catalog about 4,000,000 sessions.
 Other editions of Microsoft SQL Server have no database size restrictions and are limited only by available disk space.
 As the number of sessions in the database increases, performance of the database and speed of searches diminishes only negligibly.